gottacatchenall/ms_sampling_effort/manuscript.md

 and to predict potential spillover of zoonotic diseases [@cite].
 Over the past decade biodiversity data has become increasingly available due to improved sensing technology [@Stephenson2020TecAdv] and increased adoption of open and FAIR data sharing practices.
-Modern remote-sensing has enabled data on spatial scales previously unimaginable to the ecologists of the past, and in-situ observations in the form of both camera-traps and environmental sensors have greatly improved the resolution of in-situ data.
+Modern remote-sensing has enabled collection of data on spatial scales previously unimaginable, and in-situ observations in the form of both camera-traps and environmental sensors have greatly improved the resolution of in-situ data.
 Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling as cooccurence is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

 These sampling constraints go on to bias species interaction data: we only observe a small fraction of the variance in species interactions in space and